Infrared Riding Hood

 Infrared Riding Hood is the fourth and final studio album by the American rock band Tad, released in 1995 on EastWest/Elektra Records.
 It was the follow-up to their major label debut, Inhaler.

 Production

 The album was produced by Jack Endino.
 Due to the departure of founding guitarist Gary Thorstensen, frontman Tad Doyle played all of the guitar parts.

-The cover of the album is an "electron micrograph under a blue bleed", as stated by bassist Kurt Danielson.
-"In an odd way, the image seemed appropriate to the album name."

 Release

 Despite enthusiasm and hopes for a long-awaited commercial breakthrough, their A&R representative was fired, and within one week, all of her bands, including Tad, were dropped from the label.
 It was the second time in three years that Tad had been dropped by a major label.

 The album sold poorly, having had very little promotion behind it.

 Critical reception

 Trouser Press lamented "the sheer redundancy of skulk-fests like 'Bludge' and 'Thistle Suit'."
 The Philadelphia Inquirer wrote that "the band maintains a big, boisterous sound full of metal-flavored guitar riffs and snarling vocals, with enough rocking, melodic hooks to snag a place on the edges of the alternative mainstream."